Just a regular guy

 By the way, has anyone else noticed that

-Elliot is a derivative of
+Elliot is a portmanteau of

 idiot?
 Coincidence, or subliminal messaging?